 Kubernetes Service Discovery Operations

 For the following examples, we assume you have a configured Kubernetes cluster.
-I created one using DigitalOcean with one node (you can deploy a free Kubernetes cluster on AWS or on-premises under five minutes: https://platform9.com/signup/).
+I created one using DigitalOcean with one node (you can see how easy it is to deploy a free Kubernetes cluster on AWS or on-premises under five minutes: https://platform9.com/sandbox/kubernetes/).
 For testing we are using hello-kubernetes image.
 Let’s get started.

 Defining and deploying Services